Channel drift: Counterexamples

-Channel drift is not always successful, and can often lead to backlash.
-The Weather Channel (TWC), for instance, faced criticism for its attempts to add entertainment programming to its schedule (which had historically focused primarily on weather news and information), culminating in the controversial introduction of a Friday-night movie block featuring films with some relation to weather as a plot point (such as The Perfect Storm).
-Citing the network's carriage fees and drift towards entertainment content, Dish Network dropped TWC and replaced it with WeatherNation's The Weather Cast on 21 May 2010, only to reach a deal to carry TWC again three days later.
-In January 2014, TWC faced a similar carriage dispute with DirecTV, who dropped the channel by citing its carriage fees, and complaints from viewers over the amount of reality programming it had carried.
-DirecTV added a competing channel, WeatherNation TV, as an alternative.
-TWC reached a new carriage agreement with DirecTV on 8 April 2014, with the network agreeing to reduce the amount of reality programming it carries on weekdays.
+Channel drift does not always succeed, and often leads to backlash.
+For instance, The Weather Channel (TWC) faced criticism for attempting to add entertainment programming to its schedule, which had historically focused on weather news and information; this criticism culminated in the controversial introduction of a Friday-night movie block featuring films somehow using weather as a plot point (such as The Perfect Storm).
+Citing the network's carriage fees and drift toward entertainment content, Dish Network dropped TWC and replaced it with WeatherNation's The Weather Cast on 21 May 2010—and then reached a deal to carry TWC again three days later.
+In January 2014, TWC faced a similar carriage dispute with DirecTV, which dropped the channel citing its carriage fees and complaints from viewers over its amount of reality programming.
+DirecTV added a competing channel, WeatherNation TV, as an alternative to TWC.
+TWC reached a new carriage agreement with DirecTV on 8 April 2014, with the network agreeing to reduce its amount of reality programming on weekdays.